shreybirmiwal/EthDenver/README.md

 Due to processing constraints, a script snapshots the camera livestreams, and uploads every 30th frame as the image.

+# Future Work

+### 1. Privacy Issues
+- We hope to implement ZK proofs to gate access to cameras: You can only access the camera ONCE you show a ZK proof of a polic report that your car was robbed
+- Token gate to only private markets (a museum could use our software, governments)

+### 2. Verification of camera footage
+- Camera footage currently is detected as deepfake through the AVS and verified off-chain.
+- We hope to make it such that each camera is required to plug in a TEE (trusted execution environment) that attests to the footage as being real.
+The executioners and validators in the AVS would check the attestation off chain and bring the verification of the cams onchain

 # Integrations
 If you were a sponsor and wanted to see how we used your integration in our project, see below.